Red Frangipani is a flowering shrub or small tree native to seasonally dry areas in Central America, extending from Mexico to Panama.

 Coconut cocktail (photo by Manuel Willer from Pixabay)

-The latex is used in traditional medicine as a topical treatment for itchy skin and to treat warts.
+Traditional medicine - The latex is used as a topical treatment for itchy skin and to treat warts.

 Large caterpillars, known as the 'Frangipani Caterpillar', eat the leaves in some regions.
-They can be up to 15 cm (6 in) long with a bright red head and a charcoal black body ringed with yellow bands.
-They take in the latex's poison, and themselves become poisonous, insect-eating birds, knowing not to eat them.
+They can be up to 15 cm (6 in) long, with a bright red head and a charcoal-black body ringed with yellow bands.
+They take in the latex's poison and become poisonous, insect-eating birds, so other birds know not to eat them.
 When ready to pupate, they head down the trunk to under the leaf litter and emerge later as Giant Sphinx Moths (Pseudosphinx tetrio) with wingspans of up to 14 cm (5.5 in).

 Grows naturally in sub-humid to humid subtropical and tropical climates, generally in frost-free areas with annual lows of 11 to 25°C, annual highs of 22 to 37°C, annual rainfall of 400 to 3500 mm and a dry season of 9 months or less.

-It performs best on free-draining loam and sand soils of a moderately acidic to moderately alkaline nature, generally with a pH of 5.0 to 8.5, and on sites with full to partial sun exposure.
-It has a good tolerance to limestone soils.
+It performs best on free-draining loam and sandy soils that are moderately acidic to moderately alkaline, generally with a pH of 5.0 to 8.5, and on sites with full to partial sun exposure.
+It tolerates limestone soils well.

-Red frangipani is recorded as having escaped cultivation, as naturalised in many countries and a weed in Puerto Rico.
-However, there does not appear to be any record of it anywhere as a serious weed.
+Red frangipani is recorded as having escaped cultivation, naturalised in many countries, and as a weed in Puerto Rico.
+However, there appears to be no record of it as a serious weed anywhere.

-It is assessed as a low weed risk species for Hawaii and Florida, respectively, by the Hawaii Pacific Weed Risk Assessment project (HPWRA) and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas.
+The Hawaii Pacific Weed Risk Assessment project (HPWRA) and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas assess it as a low weed-risk species for Hawaii and Florida, respectively.

 The latex is very irritating to some people's skin after prolonged contact and may cause burning and blistering.
 Taken internally, it is a powerful laxative and can cause increased urination, diarrhoea, and gastroenteric irritation in large amounts.